Lush landscapes. Pristine beaches. Friendly locals. Indonesia is one of the most magnificent destinations in the world!

 On your 3rd day in Indonesia, you’ll head to Ubud, the cultural capital of Bali.

-Unlike the popular areas along the coast, Ubud’s main attraction lies in its lush surroundings that ooze tranquillity and peacefulness.
+Unlike the popular areas along the coast, Ubud’s main attraction lies in its lush surroundings that ooze tranquility and peacefulness.

 Where to stay in Ubud